code-differently/code-differently-25-q1/lesson_00/JohnBey/README.md

 ## What I hate

-I hate potatoes being put on top of my pizza.
+I hate potatoes on top of my pizza.
 I hate when my phone decides to act slow for no reason.
-I hate twitter.
+I hate Twitter.
 I hate, HATE losing when competing seriously.
 Even when I'm not competing seriously, losing just irks me the wrong way.

 ## What am I like?